-As the inventors of insulated vinyl siding, you may be surprised to hear us say that insulated vinyl siding isn’t for everyone.
+As the inventors of insulated vinyl siding (also known as foam backed siding), you may be surprised to hear us say that insulated vinyl siding isn’t for everyone.
 As much as we think insulated vinyl siding is the best product for most applications, there may be some situations where other products could be a better fit.
 We want to make sure you have accurate information at your fingertips to make the best decision for your project.
 This post was written to discuss vinyl siding vs. insulated vinyl siding

 If you’re considering vinyl siding, you can choose between insulated vinyl siding and non-insulated vinyl siding.
 Let’s go through how these two siding types compare in the following categories: